The Once and Future Smash

 The Once and Future Smash is a 2022 mockumentary film directed by Sophia Cacciola and Michael J. Epstein.
 The film tells the story of Mikey Smash (Michael St. Michaels) and William Mouth (Bill Weeden), who both played the same football cannibal slasher character, Smash-Mouth, in the 1970 film, End Zone 2.

 The film had a world premiere at FrightFest on August 29, 2022.
 The North American and United States premiere was held at Screamfest on October 19, 2022.

+The film premiered publicly on August 6, 2024 on Starburst's web site.

 Plot

 Longtime rivals, Mikey Smash and William Mouth, each played Smash-Mouth in the 1970 film, End Zone 2.
 Mikey is credited.
 William is not.
 They both attend the Mad Monster Party horror convention when they are promised that it would be their audition to reprise their role as the character in the modern End Zone reboot, which resumes the series one hour into End Zone 2, ignoring the end of the film and the sequels.
 They are accompanied by their assistant, AJ, son of Randall Browning, who played Smash-Mouth's sidekick AJ in the original 1970 film.